LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 ### UPDATE LOG:

+**Next Update TBD**

-**[UPDATE APRIL 2020]** After implementing Ape-X and D4PG in my another project, I will go back to this project and at least finish the policy gradient chapter.
+[UPDATE APRIL 2020] After implementing Ape-X and D4PG in my another project, I will go back to this project and at least finish the policy gradient chapter.

 [UPDATE MAR 2020] Chapter 12 almost finished and is updated, except for the last 2 questions.
 One for dutch trace and one for double expected SARSA.
 They are tricker than other exercises and I will update them little bit later.
 Please share your ideas by opening issues if you already hold a valid solution.**